ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-3-arraylist-loops.rst

 In the class WordPairsList below, you will write the constructor which takes the array of words and pairs them up as shown in the figure.
 You will need nested loops to pair each element with the rest of the elements in the list.
 Here is the pseudocode.

     - Initialize the allPairs list to an empty ArrayList of WordPair objects.
-    - Loop through the words array for the first word in the word pair (for loop from index i = 0 to length)
+    - Loop through the words array for the first word in the word pair (for loop from index i = 0 to length-1)

-      - Loop through the rest of the word array starting from index i for the second word in the word pair (for loop from index j = i to length)
+      - Loop through the rest of the word array starting from index i+1 for the second word in the word pair (for loop from index j = i+1 to length)

         - Add the new WordPair formed from the ith word and the jth word to the allPairs ArrayList.